deeplearning4j/deeplearning4j/README.md

 sudo apt-get install nvidia-_YourPrefferedVersion_
 ```

-## Install Java Development Kit (8)
+### Install Java Development Kit (8)

 You can install oracle or openjdk.
 Oracle has been tested.

-## Install Cuda Sdk
+### Install Cuda Sdk

-You can obtain its docs here: [[http://docs.nvidia.com/cuda/]]
+You can obtain its docs here: http://docs.nvidia.com/cuda/

-## Install Nexus Repository Manager (preferred to speedup your build phase)
+### Install Nexus Repository Manager (preferred to speedup your build phase)

-You can view its documentation here. [[https://help.sonatype.com/repomanager3/installation]]
+You can view its documentation here. https://help.sonatype.com/repomanager3/installation

-## Now your environment is good and ready.
-Let's head to the Building Steps.
+### Now your environment is good and ready, Let's head to the Building Steps

-## Requirements:
+### Requirements

  * git
  * cmake (3.6 or higher)